lk101101/Names/README.md

 For all of the annual datasets (ranging all the way to 1880), download 'National data' on the SSA site:  https://www.ssa.gov/oact/babynames/limits.html

 ## TO DO
-Planning to implement a better version of the random name generator to include ways to specify gender and rank as well as include options to generate first and middle names.
+Planning to implement options to generate first and middle names.